JimCui0508/Accurate-and-Interpretable-Postmenstrual-Age-Prediction/README.md

-# 🧠 MLLM for Gestational Age Prediction (dHCP)
+# 🧠 MLLM for Postmenstrual Age Prediction (dHCP)

-This repository contains code and workflows for **fine-tuning Qwen2.5-VL (7B)** to **predict gestational age (in days or weeks)** based on **neonatal brain MRI cortical feature projections**, using data from the [developing Human Connectome Project (dHCP)](http://www.developingconnectome.org/project/).
+This repository contains code and workflows for **fine-tuning Qwen2.5-VL (7B)** to **predict postmenstrual age (in days or weeks)** based on **neonatal brain MRI cortical feature projections**, using data from the [developing Human Connectome Project (dHCP)](http://www.developingconnectome.org/project/).

 ## 🔬 Task Description

-We aim to **predict gestational age at the time of scan** from four 2D projected cortical feature maps extracted from neonatal brain MRIs:
+We aim to **predict postmenstrual age at the time of scan** from four 2D projected cortical feature maps extracted from neonatal brain MRIs:

 1. **Cortical Thickness**
 2. **Cortical Curvature**